-Have you ever wondered why some people seem to go on the defensive and make their problems about you?
-Defensive behaviour is a pattern that is repeated, usually by people who have a problem with themselves.
+Have you ever wondered why some people seem to go on the defensive and make their issues about you?
+Defensive behaviour is a pattern that is often repeated, usually by people who have a problem with themselves.

-Although defensive behaviour can temporarily make us feel better about ourselves, it can put us in a very awkward place and in some cases can isolate us and make us look and feel less credible.
+Although using defensive behaviour can temporarily make us feel better about ourselves, it can also put us in a very awkward place and in some cases isolate us and make us look and feel less credible.

 But through personal growth we’re more likely to be tolerant of ourselves and therefore tolerant of others and less likely to go on the defensive.
 We’re also more likely to have time to listen and accept what other people say, and less likely to ‘fly off the handle’ at every little thing.